VicidominiLab/BrightEyes-MCS/docs/current-architecture.md

 > the current working tree, including modifications that are not yet committed.
 > It is a map of what exists now, not a proposal for a future rewrite.

+Repository map, RAW conversion instructions, and dependency-file guidance updated on **23 September 2026**; the remaining architecture snapshot is dated above.

 ## One-page view

 BrightEyes-MCS is a Windows-focused PySide6 desktop application for controlling